STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 environment variable, for instance.
 You can force CMake to use various compilers and tools.
 Please visit `CMake Useful Variables
 <https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/Useful-Variables#Compilers-and-Tools>`_
-for a detailed overview of specific |cmake|_ variables.
+for a detailed overview of specific CMake variables.

 .. _options: